The Cabbage Family: Your New Favorite Dinner Guests

 According to recent studies, these veggie powerhouses should be making way more appearances on our plates.

-Numerous studies show that all vegetables can help fight cancer, but few studies have been as conclusive as those done on cruciferous vegetables.
-A study by the Vanderbilt-Ingram Cancer Center and Shanghai Center for Disease Control found that breast cancer survivors who ate more cruciferous vegetables had a reduced risk of mortality, breast cancer related mortality, and breast cancer recurrence.
-High intakes of cruciferous vegetables have also been linked with reduced risk of colorectal cancer and lung cancer.
+Numerous studies show that all vegetables can help fight cancer, but few studies have been as conclusive as those done on brassicas.
+A study by the Vanderbilt-Ingram Cancer Center and Shanghai Center for Disease Control found that breast cancer survivors who ate more brassicas had a reduced risk of mortality, breast cancer related mortality, and breast cancer recurrence.
+High intakes of cruciferous brassicas have also been linked with reduced risk of colorectal cancer and lung cancer.

-The problem is, most people don’t think fondly of cauliflower, broccoli, kale, or really any cruciferous vegetables.
+The problem is, most people don’t think fondly of cauliflower, broccoli, kale, or really any vegetables in this family.
 But these veggies can actually be delicious if they are prepared correctly (an easy task that seems to have eluded grandmothers and their over-boiling techniques for centuries).
 You can even add them to pasta or pizza.
-And, for those of you who really hate cruciferous vegetables, osmosis won’t work in the case of broccoli, it turns out we actually have to eat the veggies to reap their benefits.
-According to the National Institutes of Health, the cancer-fighting compounds in cruciferous vegetables like indoles and sulforaphane only activate when we prepare, chew, and digest them.
-So give the cruciferous family a shot, it’s scientifically proven to be worth it.
+And, for those of you who really hate brassica vegetables, osmosis won’t work in the case of broccoli, it turns out we actually have to eat the veggies to reap their benefits.
+According to the National Institutes of Health, the cancer-fighting compounds in brassicas like indoles and sulforaphane only activate when we prepare, chew, and digest them.
+So give the brassica family a shot, it’s scientifically proven to be worth it.

-When shopping for members of the cruciferous family, avoid picking up any that show signs of age, like wilting or yellowing.
+When shopping for members of the brassica family, avoid picking up any that show signs of age, like wilting or yellowing.
 Go for the crispest and greenest specimens you can find.”

 Recipe Tips With Cruciferous Vegetables